 This article is practical tips to develop your Wine business in China and make your first million RMB of sales.
 It is not easy… but possible in China.

-Let’s see some highlights about the wine market and how to take part of this opportunity.
+Let’s see some highlights about the wine market and how to take part in this opportunity.

 What does the wine industry represent in China?